RedCrow9564/EstimationOverGroups-FinalProject/README.md

 ```
 pip install -r requirements.txt
 ```
 All the packages, except for [Sacred](https://sacred.readthedocs.io/en/stable/), are available as well using 'conda' package manager.
-It is highly-recommended that you use the IPython distribution, for which the [CVXPY](https://www.cvxpy.org/) library is better supported.
+It is highly-recommended that the [CVXPY](https://www.cvxpy.org/) library is installed using the 'conda' package manager, and not 'pip'.

 ## Running the Unit-Tests